 After clicking on the Clip Art Button notice the clip art menu that appears in the right column of your Word document.
 At the top of the Clip Art menu in the Search for: text box type birthday and click go.
 You could also type balloons or birthday cake.
 When you click go it will find clip art pictures to match your key word.

 If you have internet access and the check box to include online images is checked Word will search office online images.
 If you do not have the box checked or no internet access you will only be able to see the images that come preinstalled with MS Office.

 Scroll through the pictures until you find one you like.
 When you have chosen a picture click on it and it will be inserted into your document.
 Then Click on the bottom right corner of the picture and dragged the picture so it enlarges and decreases in size.
 This works the same as inserting a picture from your files.

-Now that the picture is inserted lets' put a boarder around the picture.
+Now that the picture is inserted let's put a border around the picture.
 Make sure the picture is still selected.
-Under Picture Tools and the Format Tab click on Picture Boarder then Weight then More Lines.
+Under Picture Tools and the Format Tab click on Picture Border then Weight then More Lines.

 The Format Picture Window will come up.
 When the window appears Change the width to 6 pt.
 Then click the drop down arrow next to Compound type: and select a line style you like.

 Then in the left column in the Format Picture Window click Line Color Click the drop down arrow under the color selections and choose a color you want to border the Clip Art Picture you chose.
 Click Close so the changes take effect.

 The next button is Shapes.
 If you click the drop down arrow on shapes you will see a long list of shapes you can insert into your Word 2010 document.

 To insert a shape simply click the shape you would like to place in your document then click the location of your document you would like the shape to appear.
 You are also able to select the shape you want then click and drag your mouse to change the size of the shape you are inserting.